Latest in Travel Money Cards

 What should you look for in a travel money card?

-The ideal card according to CANSTAR’s research is one that allows the following:
+The ideal card according to Canstar’s research is one that includes the following features:

 - Lock in an exchange before you leave.

 - Load multiple foreign currencies onto one card.

 - Prepaid – you can load your own money onto the card.

 - Cheap or no extra fees, such as reloading fee, ATM cash withdrawal fee, eftpos transaction fee, or fee charged for ‘non-native transactions’ when you run out of local currency on the card and it switches to a different currency automatically.
 Check out the average fees here.

 - High daily limit so you can spend more on high activity days during your holiday.

 - Low cost to convert leftover money back into Australian dollars.